wyhitcs/team-letsencrypt/draftv1.md

 - Valid period: For the safety concern, a certificate should not be permanently valid which means the owner needs to update it after expiration.
 Let’s Encrypt allows a certificate to be valid for 90 days by default.

-- Email notification: For good user experience, Let’s Encrypt records the registration date of certificate and kindly reminds users to update their certificates by email when the validity is less than 30 days.
+- Email notification: For good user experience, Let’s Encrypt records the registration date of the certificate and kindly reminds users to update their certificates by email when the validity is less than 30 days.

 ####2.5.1.3 Feature Dependencies and Model

 There are some dependencies among the features we talked about.
 For example, users have to choose “SuperUser” authority in order to enter debug mode, choose challenge solution and manually update method.

 Besides, there are several constraints between plugin and configuration features.
 Configuration feature relies on the specified server choice, i.e. Nginx and Apache.
-Furthermore, currently users can install a “http -> https” redirect, so their site effectively runs https only, however, this depends on the plugin of the Apache server.
+Furthermore, currently users can install a “http -> https” redirect, so their site effectively runs https only, however, this is dependent on the plugin of the Apache server.

-Finally, it’s convenient for users to get a kind email notification about the expiring date of the certificate, which is related to the valid period of certificate.
+Finally, it’s convenient for users to get a kind email notification about the expiring date of the certificate, which is related to the valid period of the certificate.

 ![Feature Dependencies and Model](https://github.com/delftswa2016/team-letsencrypt/blob/master/D3/Feature.Model.png)